fortio/multicurl/README.md

     	HTTP method to use, default is GET unless -d is set which defaults to POST -d string
-    	Payload to POST, use @filename to read from file -i	Include response headers in output
+    	Payload to POST, use @filename to read from file -expected int
-  -s	Quiet mode (sets log level to warning quietly)
+    	Expected HTTP return code, 0 means any and non 200s will be warning otherwise if set any different code is an error -i	Include response headers in output
+  -loglevel value
-  -o file name pattern
+    	loglevel, one of [Debug Verbose Info Warning Error Critical Fatal] (default Info) -o file name pattern
-    	Output file name pattern, e.g "out-%.html" where % will be replaced by the ip, default is stdout -loglevel value
+    	Output file name pattern, e.g "out-%.html" where % will be replaced by the ip, default is stdout -repeat int
-    	loglevel, one of [Debug Verbose Info Warning Error Critical Fatal] (default Info) -request-timeout duration
+    	Max number of times to retry on errors if positive, default is 0 (no retry), negative is retry until -total-timeout -repeat-delay duration
+    	Delay between retries (default 5s) -request-timeout duration
     	HTTP method (default 3s)
-  -total-timeout duration
+  -s	Quiet mode (sets log level to warning quietly) -total-timeout duration
     	HTTP method (default 30s)
   -version
     	Show full version info and exit.
 ```

 See also [multicurl.txtar](multicurl.txtar) for examples (tests)